nginx/unit-docs/source/configuration.rst

     * - :samp:`tls`
       - SSL/TLS configuration object.
 Its only option, :samp:`certificate`,
-        is a string that refers to a certificate bundle that you have :ref:`uploaded <configuration-ssl>` earlier, thus enabling secure
+        accepts a string or an array of strings that refer to one or more certificate bundles you have :ref:`uploaded <configuration-ssl>`
-        communication via the listener.
+        earlier, thus enabling secure communication via the listener.

 Here, a local listener accepts requests at port 8300 and passes them to the :samp:`blogs` app :ref:`target <configuration-php-targets>` identified by the